coinbase-samples/advanced-sdk-ts/README.md

 ---

-## Locating and Setting Up requests
+## Imports

 All REST endpoints are stored in the `src/rest/`.
-After locating the endpoint you would like to make a request to, import it to `main.ts` (or any other file of choice) like so:
+After locating the endpoint you would like to make a request to, import it to `main.ts` (or any other file of choice) like:

 ```
 import { listAccounts } from "./rest/accounts";